 Skip to content

-The Unrecovered Incidents Explorer centrally displays all incident records at the alert level within the current workspace, helping users fully understand the context of alert incidents, accelerating the comprehension and recognition of incidents, and effectively reducing alert fatigue by associating monitors and alert strategies.
+The Unresolved Incidents Explorer centrally displays all incident records currently at an alert level within the workspace, helping users fully understand the context of alert incidents, accelerating comprehension and awareness of incidents.
+It also effectively reduces alert fatigue by associating monitors, alert strategies, and more.

-The Unrecovered Incidents data source queries incident data, aggregates it using df_fault_id as the unique identifier, and displays the most recent results.
-You can use this Explorer as a visualization tool to intuitively understand a series of key data points, from incident levels to triggered threshold baselines.
-Information such as incident level, duration, alert notifications, monitors, incident content, and historical trigger trend charts together form a comprehensive view, helping you analyze and understand incidents from different perspectives, thereby making more informed response decisions.
+The Unresolved Incidents data source aggregates event data by querying it, using df_fault_id as the unique identifier, and displays the most recent results.
+You can use the Explorer, a visualization tool, to intuitively understand a series of key data points from incident level to triggered threshold baselines.
+Information from incident level, duration, alert notifications, monitors, to incident content, and historical trigger trend charts collectively forms a comprehensive view.
+This helps you analyze and understand incidents from different angles, enabling more informed response decisions.

 Incident Card